rundex10/soundness-puzzle/README.md

 - Choose puzzle size (3x3, 6x6, or 10x10) and theme (9 cool looks available).
 - Click Start Game.
 - Drag the tiles until the puzzle is complete.
-💡 *Mobile users: Press and hold a tile slightly longer before sliding to move it.*
+(*Mobile users: Press and hold a tile slightly longer before sliding to move it.*)
 - Share your victory with friends on X 🐦.

 ------